Peer Observation Pilot Program

 Role of the Trained Observer

-All Observers will attend a one-day training on January 12, 2023.
-Trained Observers will then participate in the Peer Observation process with a fellow Observer between January 17 and February 3, 2023 - both in the role of the Observer and the Observee.
-Following this cycle of Peer Observation, trained Observers will be paired with a colleague who wants to be observed with these official observations taking place at some point between Feb.
-13 and April 10, 2023 (at a date mutually determined by the Observer and Observee).
+All Observers will attend a training to become peer observers at the CAFE conference.
+All individuals who wish to function as trained Peer observers must attend this session, even those who have already undergone training in previous years.
+Trained Observers will then participate in the Peer Observation process with a fellow Observer - both in the role of the Observer and the Observee.
+Following this cycle of Peer Observation, trained Observers will be paired with a colleague who wants to be observed with these official observations taking place at some point in either the fall or spring semester (at a date mutually determined by the Observer and Observee).

 Role of the Observee

 We are seeking 10-20 faculty who would like to have one of their classes observed by a colleague.
-This classroom observation will occur between the dates of Feb.
-13 and April 10, 2023.
+This classroom observation will occur in the fall semester, sometime between September 25th and November 17th.
 This Peer Observation Program is developmentally focused (instead of evaluative) and is designed to be reflective in nature.
 By working closely with a trained Observer, the Observee maintains ownership over their own professional development.
 Observees can either choose to identify a specific area of focus for the observation or ask for a more generalized observation.

 Why should you apply to be Observed?